Australia Travel Information

 Be punctual, as lateness can be seen as a symptom of flakiness or indifference.
-Business meetings in Australia do not generally proceed from a set agenda - rather, they are viewed as open forums, in which ideas are to be debated and discussed.
-In fact, over-preparing for a meeting can make you seem pushy and maverick - as though you wish to bully others into adopting your opinions on the issue at hand.
+Business meetings in Australia do not generally proceed from a set agenda.
+Rather, they are viewed as open forums, in which ideas are to be debated and discussed.
+In fact, over-preparing for a meeting can make you seem pushy - as though you wish to bully others into adopting your opinions on the issue at hand.
 The dress code for business in Australia remains surprisingly traditional: dark suits and ties are the norm for men; for women, business suits, worn either with pants or a skirt.
-Avoid loud jewellery and accessories - as to Australian eyes, they might make you seem arrogant and unprofessional.
-The official language of business in Australia is English, and business hours are generally from 8:30am (or 9am) to 5pm (or 5:30pm), Monday to Friday.
+As a general rule, avoid loud jewellery and accessories as to Australian eyes they might make you seem arrogant.
+The official language of business in Australia is English, and business hours are generally from 8.30am (or 9am) to 5pm (or 5.30pm), Monday to Friday.

 Become our Australia Travel Expert